Emulsion/PAT/README.md

 # PAT
-PAT is LogTronics first self-programming AI
+PAT is Emulsion's first self-programming AI

 # PAT is the next generation in Artificial Intelligence
 "PAT" LogTronics first self-programming AI is the future of everthing digital